 Does sensor size matter for camera phones?

-The size of the sensor determines how much light is let into the camera which can lead to higher quality photos as the camera has more light information from which it can process an ideal image.
+The size of the sensor determines how much light is let into the camera which can lead to higher-quality photos as the camera has more light information from which it can process an ideal image.

-It is a misconception that the higher the megapixel, the better an image.
+It is a misconception that the higher the megapixel, the better the image.
 For example, a flagship smartphone with a 108 MP camera won't be able to compete on the same level as a 20 MP DSLR largely thanks to sensor size.